GorlexHub/AlexLandingPage/README.md

-# Create a landing Page with our Current Skills
+# Landing Page

 * Go to https://mythplanding.herokuapp.com/

 * Enjoy

-This Landing Page is training us to use our current (fron-end) skills (HTML, CSS, Bootstrap...)
+*This Landing Page is training us to use our current front-end skills (HTML, CSS, Bootstrap...)*